swcarpentry/git-novice/01-backup.md

 </div>

 Whoops:
-Git won't commit because we didn't use `git add` first - there's nothing in the index and nothing for git to make a commit out of!
+Git won't commit because we didn't use `git add` first.
-Remember to promote our work from the working tree to the index first using 'git add':
+Let's fix that:

 <div class="in" markdown="1">
 ~~~